 Don’t Forget Travel Insurance

-And that’s it, all there is left for you to do is sit back and enjoy the ride through the Barrancas del Cobre, one of Mexico’s most beautiful and fascinating landscapes.
+And that’s it, all there is left for you to do is sit back and enjoy the ride on the Copper Canyon railway through the Barrancas del Cobre.
+One of Mexico’s most beautiful and fascinating landscapes.

-Let us know in the comments if you found this article useful, if you took the Primera Copper Canyon train what your experience was like and if you have any other advice to add for future travellers.
+Let us know in the comments if you found this article useful.
+Or if you took the Primera Copper Canyon train what your experience was like?

 Pin Me For Later…